 Electric Chair 74 by Andy Warhol is from his Electric Chair portfolio published in 1971.
 This portfolio is part of his Death and Disaster series where he explored very controversial images found in the media.
 This print has a yellow background with the chair in dark blue.
 The image of the chair is abstracted, reducing the piece to a notation or blueprint.

-Electric Chair 74 as Part of Andy Warhol’s Larger Body of Work
+Electric Chair 74 by Andy Warhol as Part of his Larger Body of Work